 Bread Baking Brilliance in Three Easy Steps

 Get a glass or plastic jar.
-My favorite is a small Mason jar - I use them for all kinds of things.
+My favorite is a small Mason jar.
+I use them for all kinds of things.
 Make sure the jar is squeaky clean, and place one cup of flour and one cup of warm water in it.
 The magic number for sourdough bread and starters is 100F.
 Don't ever let the starter get over this temperature and you'll be fine.
-Mix the flour and water well—in fancy cooking terms this is called a 'slurry', but you won't be using this slurry to thicken gravy.
-You'll find a warm spot to stash it in - I like my oven, turned off but with the light on.
-Just don't forget it's in there and turn the oven on—you'll kill your poor little fairies.
-They can take the cold, but don't like heat at all.
+Mix the flour and water well—in fancy cooking terms, this is called a "slurry," but you won't be using this slurry to thicken the gravy.
+You'll find a warm spot to stash it in.
+I like my oven, turned off but with the light on.
+Just don't forget it's in there, and turn the oven on—you'll kill your poor little fairies.
+They can take the cold but don't like heat at all.

-One note - when this particular batch of starter first began to give off the aroma, I noticed it at about 6:00pm at night (the one in pictures in this article).
-It was sour, and foamy, but didn't smell like sourdough.
-It was rather icky, to tell the truth and I wondered if maybe I'd caught something strange.
-A pixie maybe, instead of a fairy.
-I fed it, left it alone, and by the next morning the sourdough aroma was distinct.
+Note: When this particular batch of starters first began to give off the aroma, I noticed it at about 6:00 p.m. at night (the one in pictures in this article).
+It was sour and foamy but didn't smell like sourdough.
+It was rather icky to tell the truth, and I wondered if maybe I'd caught something strange.
+A pixie, maybe, instead of a fairy.
+I fed it, left it alone, and by the next morning, the sourdough aroma was distinct.

-Poke a couple holes in the lid of the jar in which you're keeping your starter, and stick it in the fridge.
+Poke a couple of holes in the lid of the jar in which you're keeping your starter, and stick it in the fridge.
 Now you only have to feed it once a week or so.
-You're also ready to make bread - so you can go to step two!
+You're also ready to make bread, so you can go to step two!
 Just remember the starter basics: